-Financial reform will help community banks by working to ensure that they have access to funding to make sound loans, by significantly reducing the funding advantage of big banks on Wall Street and by closing the loopholes that these big banks have exploited.
+Financial reform will help community banks by leveling the playing field between them and the big banks and by working to ensure that they have access to funding to make sound loans, by significantly reducing the funding advantage of big banks on Wall Street and by closing the loopholes that these big banks have exploited.
 By taking these measures, financial reform will strengthen protections for community banks and establish the level playing field that they deserve.